Steven-Zhang98/learning_note/BASIC/BASIC_009_dfs_bfs_in_tree.md

 What is the meaning of exploration?

-What is the repeating step of the traversal graph in BFS?
+What is the repeating step of the traversal tree in BFS?